Gankutsuou: The Count of Monte Cristo: Synopsis

 Gankutsuou: The Count of Monte Cristo is set in the year 5053; the two major powers are the planet Earth and the alien-dominated Eastern Empire, who have been at war for an undetermined time.
-During a visit to the Moon-based city of Lune with his childhood friend Baron Franz d'Epinay, Viscount Albert de Morcerf meets a mysterious self-made nobleman called the Count of Monte Cristo.
+During a visit to the Moon-based city of Lune with his childhood friend Baron Franz d'Épinay, Viscount Albert de Morcerf meets a mysterious self-made nobleman called the Count of Monte Cristo.
 After the Count helps Franz save Albert from a gang of kidnappers, Albert introduces the Count into the high society of Paris.
 This includes Albert's father General Fernand de Morcerf and his wife Mercedes; the powerful banker Baron Jullian Danglars, his wife Victoria, and their daughter and Albert's betrothed Eugénie; and the Crown Prosecutor of Paris Gérard de Villefort, his current wife Héloïse, and his first wife's daughter Valentine.
-Albert later meets the Count's alien companion Haydée and the Marquis Andrea Cavalcanti, a flamboyant nobleman who quickly replaces Albert as Eugénie's fiancee through the Count's influence.
+Albert later meets the Count's alien companion Haydée and the Marquis Andrea Cavalcanti, a flamboyant nobleman who quickly replaces Albert as Eugénie's fiancée through the Count's influence.

 During the course of the story, the Count is revealed to be Edmund Dantes, a former sailor and Mercedes's first love.
 Twenty years before, he was falsely implicated in a murder by his assumed friends Danglars and Fernand—Danglars due to his hatred of Edmund's honesty, and Fernand to win Mercedes's hand.
 Edmund is then imprisoned in the Château d'If by Villefort, who sought to protect himself from an associated political conspiracy.
 With the aid of Gankutsuou, an alien being lurking in the d'If, Edmund escaped and refashioned himself as the Count, committing himself to revenge against those who wronged him and orchestrating Albert's kidnapping to ingratiate himself with Parisian society.